polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

+- what's currently broken:
+    - HTTPS URLs don't work still
+    - if an error is found in ContentCapture then the callback isn't invoked.
+    - I have to go through EVERY webContents that we're given.

 - NOW the problem is that I can't serve any HTTPS URLs this way...
     - I could handle these myself!!!